y-lohse/bjj/_drafts/2014-01-24-explaining-jiu-jitsu-twice-in-a-day.md

 layout: blog
 title: Explaining BJJ twice in the same day
 ---
-# explaining jiu jitsu twice in a day
+# Explaining jiu jitsu twice in a day

-I already had to explain jiu jitsu a couple of times, I usually go with the Don’t Wear your gi to the bar technique, so basically:
+I already had to explain jiu jitsu a couple of times, I usually go with the Don’t Wear Your Gi To The Bar technique, so basically:

 - no striking but chokes and locks
 - relies on technique over strength
 - politely smile at gay jokes
 - explain the belt system

-But yesterday it happened twice; the second time was fairly “regular”, but the first one was actually quite stressfull... because it was my boss asking.
+But yesterday it happened twice; the second time was fairly “regular”, but the first one was actually quite stressfull… because it was my boss asking.
 It started with him pointing out that I wasn’t setting off the rooms motion sensor while eating.
 Someone said I was doing only minimal movements and a third person said “that’s what martial arts give you”.
 So far it was funny, but my CEOs first question was already a clear signal that the discution was hellbound.

-“Martial arts?
-So what are you a black belt at?”
-Ugh.
+- *Martial arts?
+So what are you a black belt at?*
-“Brazilian jiu Jitsu, but I’m a white belt”, I answered.
+- *Uuuh… Brazilian jiu Jitsu, but I’m a white belt*
-“Oh, *brazilain jiu jitsu*...
-Ever heard of krav maga?”
+- *Oh, **Brazilain Jiu-Jitsu**… Ever heard of krav maga?*
-“Yeah”
+- *Yeah*
-“So you know I’d win”  Sigh.
+- *So you know I’d win, right?*
-“No?”
+- Sigh. *No?*
-“I have a 9mm”
+- *I have a 9mm.*

-At that point I bailed out, fuck the ego, I’ll carry the bjj flag another day.
+At that point I bailed out, fuck the ego, I’ll carry the BJJ flag another day.
 He started making up fictional scenarios where he’d lethaly use his skills or weapons against agressors.
 I made another half assed attempt at pointing out that killing someone might be a bit extreme, but he just kept going “Yeah, I’d rip that motherfucker apart”.

 I started the polite smiling at stupid remarks until he started telling a story about a guy with a 30cm knife to someone else in the room, but I don’t know what I would have said if he wasn’t my boss.
 I don’t typically have an ego problem but I enjoy a bit of arguing, especially in public against someone who’s making a fool out of himself.

 Of course the whole thing ended with a Challenge© he issued.
 I don’t know what his point was since we obviously weren’t going to start fighting.
 I guess it would have been smart to flatter him and bail out, but jiu jitsu honor and stuff, you know.